everything8215/ff6/README.md

 ### Tabs, Spaces, and Comments

+Assembly and include files should not have lines longer than 80 characters.
 Never use tabs.
 Always use spaces.
 In assembly files, labels begin in column 1, instructions and macros begin in column 9, operands begin in column 17, and comments can begin in column 41.
 Long comments that would extend beyond the 80-character limit should be placed on their own line before the assembly code that they describe.

+An exception to these rules is for scripts made with macros instead of instruction mnemonics because the macros names are often longer than 7 characters.
+In this case, operands begin in column 25.